-The project, Empty Apartments consists of all the available photographs of rental apartments listed in Craigslist on May 20th, 2016.
-The images, over 200,000 where then manually sorted to remove anything that was not an interior shot, including ads, layouts and shared areas like gyms and foyers.
-The images are then shown en masse on a website that can be endlessly scrolled through.
-In choosing only interiors we wanted to bring a focus to the intimate spaces where people carried out their private lives.
+Empty Apartments consists of all the available photographs approximately 150,000 photographs of apartments listed for rent on Craigslist on May 20, 2016.
+We automatically scraped these images from the site, then sorted them manually to remove anything that was not an interior shot, including ads, floorplans, and shared areas like gyms and foyers.
+The images are shown as an endlessly scrolling field, a mass of the intimate spaces where people carry out their private lives.
 Spaces that we are not normally privy to, turned inside out.

-These images show transitional spaces - rooms in various stages of inhabitants exiting and entering.
+These images show transitional spaces – rooms in various stages of their inhabitants exiting and entering.
 They are paused, their final outcome yet to be realized.
-Some show a life caught in midstream, with nothing arranged for the benefit of the camera.
-Others are highly polished and staged; several glasses of wine and a bottle set out on a table with beckoning chairs inviting the viewer to envision themselves there.
-Others are newly empty – the bareness made more bare with the contrast of the remains of a previous tenant; a pile of pillows stacked in a corner, boxes by a door.
+Some show a life caught in midstream, a candid photo of someone else’s living space with nothing arranged for the benefit of the camera.
+Others are highly polished and staged: several glasses of wine and a bottle set out on a table with beckoning chairs inviting the viewer to envision themselves there.
+Others are newly empty – the bareness made more bare by the remains of a previous tenant, a pile of pillows stacked in a corner, boxes by a door.

-The photographs are removed from their original context, and placed in a new framework.
-Prices, location, descriptions are no longer attached to the images.
-The original listings were organized by location, mostly cities and major metropolitan areas.
+We were interested in these spaces, and in the anonymous landlord-photographers who took them.
+Craigslist organizes their site by location, mostly cities and major metropolitan areas.
 In total there were 413 areas listed starting with Abilene, Texas and ending with Zanesville, Ohio.
+But rather than an ethnographic investigation, we wanted the photographs to remain as images; prices, location, descriptions are no longer attached to the images, but instead sorted by visual similarity.

 In doing this project we divided the labor between us.
-Jeff was responsible for the script to download the original images, and the website, the projects final format.
-I provided the manual labor of going through hundreds of thousands of images (three times) to weed out the images that we felt didn’t fit.
-My task allowed for a granular familiarity with the images.
-I pored over images for a period of several months.
-At times the process of sifting and culling was meditative, other times tedious – with one image bleeding into the next.
-Each day there was a surprise; an image that would take my breath away with its unintentional beauty.
+Jeff was responsible for coding (a script to download the original images, intermediate steps of reformatting and sorting, and the website).
+I provided the manual labor of going through hundreds of thousands of images (three times) to weed out the ones that we felt didn’t fit.
+My task allowed for a granular familiarity with the images: I pored over images for a period of several months.
+At times the process of sifting and culling was meditative, other times tedious, with one image bleeding into the next.
+Each day there was a surprise, an image that would take my breath away with its unintentional beauty.

-The images exist as a vast array of interior spaces that can be endlessly scrolled through.
-You are at once struck by the overall totality of the images but can lose yourself in the surprise of the individual.
+This set of images exists as a vast, seemingly endless array of interior spaces.
+You are at once struck by the overall totality of the images, but up close you can lose yourself in the surprise of the individual details.
 When you pull back you start seeing similarities.
-The consistency of highly varnished wooden floors reflecting the light back from a sunny window thread through the whole project.
-The image of a cable wire snaked in a corner kept on reappearing.
-You pull in and find the surprise of a calico cat, captured crossing a bed in a beam of light; the loneliness of an empty lawn chair, in an empty room, by a curtainless window; the solitude of 3 hangars in an otherwise bare closet.
-I found an atavistic satisfaction in seeing fresh vacuum marks on carpet, of which there were images of in the thousands.
-There were the inexplicable images where the intention of the photographer was unclear; unfocused corners, stairs descending into darkness, a blurry shot of wood grain.
-There was a pervading sense of loss and abandonment that seemed to hang over most of the images only to broken by a shot of a kinky pink hot tub.
+The consistency of highly varnished wooden floors reflecting the light back from a sunny window is a visual thread through the nearly every listing.
+The image of a cable TV wire snaked in a corner kept on reappearing.
+You look more closely and find the surprise of a calico cat, captured crossing a bed in a beam of light; the loneliness of an empty lawn chair, in an empty room, by a curtainless window; the solitude of 3 hangers in an otherwise bare closet.
+I found an atavistic satisfaction in seeing fresh vacuum marks on carpet (there are thousands of these).
+There were the inexplicable images where the intention of the photographer was unclear: unfocused corners, stairs descending into darkness, a blurry shot of wood grain.
+There was a pervading sense of loss and abandonment that seemed to hang over most of the images, only to be broken by a shot of a kinky pink hot tub.